 In the summer of 2016, the world lost a bright young mind when Brooke Owens, 35, lost her battle with cancer.
 Ms. Owens was passionate about space exploration, having spent time during her career at NASA Johnson Space Center, the XPRIZE Foundation, and the FAA’s Office of Commercial Space Transportation.
 Friends and colleagues turned grief into an opportunity to honor Ms. Owens’ memory and cement her legacy by creating the Brooke Owens Fellowship Program—a program which provides professional mentorship and work experience for young women across the commercial space industry.

-The Program was created by Lori Garver (former Deputy Administrator of NASA and General Manager of the Air Line Pilots Association), Will Pomerantz (VP of Special Projects at Virgin Orbit) and Cassie Lee (Director of Aerospace Applications at Vulcan Aerospace).
-The founders partnered with the Future Space Leaders Foundation (FSLF), a 501(c)3 organization committed to developing the careers of graduate students and young space industry professionals, in order to efficiently and effectively implement the goals of the Fellowship Program: namely, “to serve both as an inspiration and as a career boost to capable young women who, like Brooke, aspire to explore our sky and stars, to shake up the aerospace industry, and to help their fellow men and women here on planet Earth.”
+The Program was created by Lori Garver (former Deputy Administrator of NASA and General Manager of the Air Line Pilots Association), Will Pomerantz (VP of Special Projects at Virgin Orbit), and Cassie Lee (Director of Aerospace Applications at Vulcan Aerospace).
+The founders partnered with the Future Space Leaders Foundation (FSLF), a 501(c)3 organization committed to developing the careers of graduate students, future entrepreneurs, and young space industry professionals, in order to efficiently and effectively implement the goals of the Fellowship Program.
+Though the Brooke Owens Fellowship application is competitive, the program has successfully kept its mission to: “to serve both as an inspiration and as a career boost to capable young women who, like Brooke, aspire to explore our sky and stars, to shake up the aerospace industry, and to help their fellow men and women here on planet Earth.”

 At the International Astronautical Society’s annual Congress in October of 2016, then-Deputy Administrator of NASA Dava Newman rattled off a couple of surprising statistics: At NASA, “female scientists account for 28% of their workforce, while female engineers were only 23%.”
 In the wider United States, women are even less likely to pursue careers in aerospace: According to numbers released by the U.S. Bureau of Labor Statistics in early 2017, a mere 7.8% of the nation’s aerospace engineers are female.